Menu

 Water Management

-Dalradian has proposed a sustainable approach to water management that meets stringent environmental and regulatory standards.
+Dalradian has proposed a sustainable approach to water management that meets stringent environmental and regulatory standards and, together with a water quality Betterment Plan, will improve the quality of water in the local area.

 The water treatment plant will use ultra-filtration and reverse osmosis water purification technology (including a semi-permeable membrane that removes ions, molecules and large particles).
-Apart from iron and manganese which are present naturally at elevated levels in local waterways, the water discharged will meet drinking water standards.
+Apart from iron and manganese which occur naturally at elevated levels in local waterways, the water discharged will be cleaner than drinking water.
+Dalradian has proposed a Betterment Plan for its land holdings which, together with a very high standard of water treatment, will result in improving water quality in the rivers neighbouring the proposed mine site.
+The Betterment Plan includes measures such as tree planting, habitat enhancements and ceasing some agricultural practices.

 One of the ponds will collect rainwater, some of which will be used in operations.
-The other three ponds will capture water that comes into contact with mining operations, including water from the underground mine and the Dry Stack Facility.
+The other three ponds will capture water that comes into contact with mining operations, including water from the underground mine and DSF.

 The ponds will be excavated fully into the ground.
 They are not ‘dams’ and will not use water retaining embankments or dam walls.
 The ‘mine contact’ ponds are designed to contain a 1-in-a-1000-year, 24-hour storm event without overtopping.